carbonaut/boilerplate-api-laravel/README.md

 - [Boosted Enums](https://github.com/archtechx/enums) for [native PHP 8.1 Enums](https://php.watch/versions/8.1/enums);
 - Several endpoints that will help you quickly bootstrap your application.
 See `routes\api.php`;
 - Route groups are attached to application subdomains (see `app\Providers\RouteServiceProvider.php`);
+- [Prevents Lazy Loading](https://laravel.com/docs/9.x/eloquent-relationships#preventing-lazy-loading) helps you prevent shipping code that does not perform well;

 ## Getting started